lucidBrot/einz/protocols/documentation_Messages.md

 # JSON INTERFACE DOCUMENTATION

-work in progress
+work in progress, implement at own risk, this documentation may still change

 ***

 The IP of the sender should never be needed, as the TCP connection already provides this.

-The username of the client could also be stored, but shall be sent when useful as a matter of convenience, but should be checked for integrity by the Server.
+The username of the client will be stored serverside for convenience, no need to retransmit every time.

+Every String is case-sensitive!

 ## Ping / Pong